-Consumer-to-manufacturer is a disruptive form of consumer-driven demand-shaping, combining elements of social selling and tech-enabled consumer aggregation.
-In recent years, C2M has enjoyed a resurgence in interest thanks to advances in technology.
+Consumer-to-manufacturer is a disruptive form of consumer-driven demand-shaping that combines elements of social selling and tech-enabled consumer aggregation.
+In recent years, C2M has enjoyed a resurgence in interest thanks to technological advances.

-Fundamentally speaking, the C2M strategy involves consumers collectively approaching the manufacturer with what they should produce.
+In essence, consumer-to-manufacturer involves consumers approaching the manufacturer as a group with what they should produce.
 The strategy differs from traditional methods where the manufacturer approaches consumers with what it could produce.

 Where is C2M most suited?

 Instead, consumer-to-manufacturer should be employed to analyze niche demand infrastructure within specific verticals such as insurance.
-In this context, demand is more difficult to detect.
-It typically occurs in industries with high production costs for high-value or high-importance items.
+In this context, demand is more difficult to detect and typically occurs in industries with high production costs for high-value or high-importance items.

 Real-world examples of customer-to-manufacturer

-The Customer-to-manufacture strategy has seen great success in China with several apps helping Chinese enterprises respond to consumer demand.
+The customer-to-manufacturer strategy has seen great success in China with several apps helping Chinese enterprises respond to consumer demand.

 In 2018, the Chinese eCommerce platform Pinduoduo (PDD) launched its “1,000 New Brand Initiative” giving small and medium manufacturers access to huge buyer traffic.